codyevers/envisionr/README.md

 Cody Evers
 2024-04-30

-EnvisionR is a shiny exploring simulation data from Envision using a simple map interface.
+EnvisionR is a shiny application for exploring and extracting simulation data from Envision using a simple map interface.

-**Make a new project**
+## Create R project

 1. Create a folder on computer in a easy to find location (e.g., documents)